Shipping to Thailand From the US

 2. Build an intuitive mobile app

 Around 52% of ecommerce transactions happen via mobile phones in Thailand.
-Therefore, you must build a mobile app that offers personalized shopping experiences to this mobile-first nation.
+Therefore, you must build a mobile app that offers personalised shopping experiences to this mobile-first nation.

 3. Harness social commerce portals